I Get Asked About My Dog Almost Every Day. Here's What I Always Say.

 "Is She Good in an Apartment?"

-Olive has her moments of energy.
-She'll do her signature zoomies around the apartment, burn it all off in about ninety seconds, and then find the nearest sun patch to collapse in.
-She adjusts to the pace of the day really well.
-If I'm up for a long walk, she's in.
-If we're having a slow Sunday, she's not bouncing off the walls demanding stimulation.
+She’ll do her signature zoomies around the apartment, burn it off in about ninety seconds, and then curl up in the nearest patch of sunlight.
+She adjusts to the pace of the day surprisingly well.
+If I’m up for a long walk, she’s ready.
+If we’re having a slow Sunday, she isn’t pacing or demanding attention.

-As long as she gets some attention, a window to monitor the neighborhood, and something cozy to curl up on, she's completely content.
+As long as she gets a nice walk, some playtime, a window to monitor the neighborhood, and something soft to curl up on, she’s completely content.

 "Is She Good with People?"